 Pricing varies according to the number of individual calendars your business requires.
-Each staff member or resource requires a separate calendar, in which you can set up either classes or services.
+Each staff member or resource requires a separate calendar, on which you can set up either classes or services.

 TimeCenter’s 30-day trial account includes unlimited calendars and doesn’t require a credit card.
 For paid accounts, TimeCenter accepts Visa or MasterCard and offers to refund your subscription within 30 days (no questions asked) if you don’t like the service.
 The three tiers of paid accounts are: